astropy/astropy4scipy2014/docs/index.rst

 .. note:: Please bring your laptop to the workshop!

 The purpose of this workshop is to give you an overview of functionality in Astropy, and get you started with some simple problems.
+There is a *lot* of functionality that we cannot cover in this workshop, so I encourage you to browse the Astropy ` Documentation <http://docs.astropy.org>`_ to get a sense of what it can be used for!

 Useful links
 ------------